DKromka/Android-Network-App/README.md

 ## Android-Network-App
 * This repository is for testing TCP/IP connections with an Android App and Java Server.
+* The app and server will be utilizing JSON to pass data between server and client.
-* Currently only works on Local networks.
+  *  It will only work on Local networks.
+Not yet implemented.